miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 tokenAddress := common.HexToAddress("0x28b149020d2152179873ec60bed6bf7cd705775d")
 ```

 The function signature will be the name of the transfer function, which is `transfer` in the ERC-20 specification, and the argument types.
 The first argument type is `address` (receiver of the tokens) and the second type is `uint256` (amount of tokens to send).
 There should be no spaces or argument names.
-We'll also need it as a bytes slice.
+We'll also need it as a byte slice.

 ```go
 transferFnSignature := []byte("transfer(address,uint256)")
 ```
-We'll then import the `crypto/sha3` package from go-ethereum to generate the Keccak256 hash of the function signature.
+We'll now import the `crypto/sha3` package from go-ethereum to generate the Keccak256 hash of the function signature.
 We then take only the first 4 bytes to have the method ID.

 ```go
 hash := sha3.NewKeccak256()